jdjakub/phd-thesis/ch-state-first.md

 \criterion{Is there significant regeneration delay?
 No.}

 \criterion{Is there significant loss of state when replacing the system?
 Yes.}

+## Situation, Task, User, Importance
+\OROM{}/SVG helps this author (User) visually explore the Id object model (Task) for research (Situation).
+The design as presented in \cite{OROM} showed promise, but was hard to understand and simulate on paper (Importance.)
+The value lies in the *Expressive Match:* the static diagrams in the source work have been turned into the dynamic medium in which the object model is built.
+However, these diagrams were structural and included code as text strings, which was replicated in the dynamic versions.

 # Conclusions and Future Work
 ## What Did It Take, and Why?